narad/knoblin/instructions/README.md

 ### 360 Degree Servos / Stepper Motors

 I have experimented with 360 degree servos, but control of 360 servos operates in an entirely different way (from an Arduino p
+The disadvantages here is that I have found the gears to slip a bit, which over the course of hundreds of changes can create slightly unreliable readings.

 ## Arduino

+An Arduino unit is required for establishing the link between a computer and the servos (or the servo controller in this case) by hosting and executing simple command programs.
+I recommend using a servo controller which will take the headache out of controlling > 2 servos simultaneously, and in this case, almost any Arduino unit is probably suitable.
+Generally I recommend the [Uno releases](https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6), or the [Elegoo Arduino starter kit](https://www.amazon.com/ELEGOO-Project-Tutorial-Controller-Projects/dp/B01D8KOZF4) which has lots of useful components and some other fun projects.

 ## Servo Controller